 - Blastocyst transfer however involves extending the period that the embryos are cultured in the laboratory to 5 or 6 days.

-Medications are given for development of one or more mature follicles in a woman’s ovaries.
+- Medications are given for the development of one or more mature follicles in a woman’s ovaries.

-Ovulation induction cycles are followed by a HCG Injection to induce ovulation, the final maturation of the egg and loosening of the egg from the follicle wall.
+- Ovulation induction cycles are followed by an HCG Injection to induce ovulation, the final maturation of the egg, and loosening of the egg from the follicle wall.

 Take the first step today